War metaphors in cancer

 War metaphors are often used to describe a person's experience with cancer.
 Those who have died are said to have lost their "battle with cancer", while the living are described as "fighting cancer".

-While the use of metaphors can help physicians explain cancer in a way that is understood by patients, it has been argued that words such as "battle" and "fight" are inappropriate, as they suggest that cancer can be defeated if one just fights hard enough.
+While the use of metaphors can help physicians explain cancer in a way that is understood by patients, it has been argued that words such as battle and fight are inappropriate, as they suggest that cancer can be defeated if one just fights hard enough.

 History

 The use of war and battle metaphors in medicine has been documented back to the 1600s.
 Over the 20th century, politicians have "declared war" on cancer, diabetes, AIDS, and obesity.

-Military metaphors are not a Western phenomenon.
+Military metaphors are not an exclusively Western phenomenon.
 Battle terms are also used in traditional Chinese medicine.
 Contrarily, in sub-Saharan Africa, diseases are seen as a part of life that should be accepted, not fought.

 Usage

 War metaphors are commonly used by scientists, physicians, patients, and the general public.

 A 2010 study found that greater use of metaphors by physicians was associated with better understanding by patients.

 The phrase is often used when someone dies, and may appear in obituaries.
 For example, a statement from Victoria Wood's publicist in April 2016 said that Wood had "passed away, after a short but brave battle with cancer".
-In December 2016, journalist A.A.
-Gill was described by Sky News as having died after a "short fight with cancer".
+In December 2016, journalist A. A. Gill was described by Sky News as having died after a "short fight with cancer".

 Research in 2014 led by Elena Semino, a professor of linguistics at Lancaster University, alongside palliative care specialists, based on 1.5 million words of discussion, led Semino to say, "We have enough evidence to suggest that battle metaphors are sufficiently negative for enough people that they shouldn't be imposed on anyone".
 The study stated that doctors should avoid battle/fight metaphors unless patients themselves chose to use them, and obituaries should avoid them, especially the idea of "losing" such a battle/fight.
 By comparison, another common metaphor, comparing cancer to a "journey" was "less likely to lead to feelings of guilt or failure".
-In a study conducted in 2003 stated that war–related terminology to describe their breast cancer had higher rates of depression and "poorer quality of life".
+In a study conducted in 2003 stated that patients using war-related terminology to describe their breast cancer had higher rates of depression and "poorer quality of life".

-In a 2014 article in The Guardian titled "Having cancer is not a fight or a battle", physician Kate Granger, who was diagnosed with desmoplastic small-round-cell tumor (a type of sarcoma), explains how the use of military language, whilst perhaps aiming to instil a sense of positivity, can have the opposite effect.
+In a 2014 article in The Guardian titled "Having cancer is not a fight or a battle", physician Kate Granger, who was diagnosed with desmoplastic small-round-cell tumor (a type of sarcoma), explains how the use of military language, whilst perhaps aiming to instill a sense of positivity, can have the opposite effect.